2009 ELCA Churchwide Assembly: Full Communion with the United Methodist Church

 Full communion is not a church merger, but rather "when two churches develop a relationship based on a common confessing of the Christian faith and a mutual recognition of baptism and sharing of the Lord's Supper...In reaching agreements, churches also respect differences.
 These denominations likewise jointly worship, may exchange clergy, and also share a commitment to evangelism, witness and service in the world."

-The ELCA had previously entered into five full communion agreements: with Reformed church bodies (PCUSA, UCC, RCA) in 1997; and with the Episcopal Church, U.S.A. in 1999 and Moravian Church in America in 1999.
+The ELCA had previously entered into five full communion agreements: with Reformed church bodies (PCUSA, UCC, RCA) in 1997; and with the Episcopal Church, U.S.A. in 1999 and the Moravian Church in North America in 1999.
 Of those full communion agreements, the one with the ECUSA was the most controversial, as a condition of that agreement was the inclusion of future Lutheran bishops and clergy into the Episcopalian apostolic succession.
 This agreement was seen by some Lutherans as violating the Lutheran Confessions and spurred the creation of LCMC.

 The UMC approved the full communion agreement in 2008; it was the UMC's first such agreement.
 Although some debate occurred, the adoption of the agreement was not nearly as controversial as the agreements of 1997 and 1999, passing by a vote of 958–24.